x0xr00t/php-security/README.md

 For watching the logs, you can just connect to slack and change the URL for the posting, or execute the following command which takes the logs from the syslog file:

-$ tail -f  /var/log/syslog | grep security
+tail -f  /var/log/syslog | grep php-security